babel/babel-preset-env/README.md

+# Now that `babel-preset-env` has stabilized, it has been [moved into the main Babel mono-repo](https://github.com/babel/babel/tree/master/packages/babel-preset-env) and this repo has been archived.

+The move makes it much easier to release and develop in sync with the rest of Babel!

+This repo will be made read-only, as all of the issues/labels have been moved over as well.
+Please report any bugs and open pull requests over on the [main mono-repo](https://github.com/babel/babel).

+---

 # babel-preset-env [![npm](https://img.shields.io/npm/v/babel-preset-env.svg)](https://www.npmjs.com/package/babel-preset-env) [![travis](https://img.shields.io/travis/babel/babel-preset-env/master.svg)](https://travis-ci.org/babel/babel-preset-env) [![npm-downloads](https://img.shields.io/npm/dm/babel-preset-env.svg)](https://www.npmjs.com/package/babel-preset-env) [![codecov](https://img.shields.io/codecov/c/github/babel/babel-preset-env/master.svg?maxAge=43200)](https://codecov.io/github/babel/babel-preset-env)

 > A Babel preset that compiles [ES2015+](https://github.com/tc39/proposals/blob/master/finished-proposals.md) down to ES5 by automatically determining the Babel plugins and polyfills you need based on your targeted browser or runtime environments.